-The front of the eye, called the cornea, may have a slightly different shape for many people.
-Wearing the wrong prescription contact lens may feel uncomfortable.
-Also, the ill-fitting lens may move around, possibly scratching the eye’s surface.
+The cornea, which is the thin, clear and dome-shaped surface that covers the front of your eye, needs to be professionally measured so that contact lenses will properly fit the eyes.
+Wearing the wrong prescription contact lens may feel uncomfortable, and ill-fitting lenses may even scratch the eye’s surface.
 If the lens fits too tightly over the cornea, it may not receive nourishment from the tears that protectively coat the eye.
-A tight-fitting lens may lessen or eliminate the amount of tears under the lens, causing irritation and blurry vision.
-Extended use may eventually lead to a corneal infection.
+This can lead to irritation and blurry vision.
+Extended use of lenses with an improper fit may eventually lead to a corneal infection.

 Corneal ulcers may also result from wearing an incorrect prescription.
-A corneal ulcer is an infection of the cornea, and will typically cause severe eye pain, tearing and light sensitivity.
+A corneal ulcer will typically cause severe eye pain, tearing and light sensitivity, and might even lead to infection.
 If a person experiences these symptoms, she should stop wearing the contact lenses and seek an evaluation from an eye doctor.
 The doctor may prescribe one or more eye drops to treat the infection.
-However, if a person does not seek treatment, she may experience permanent scarring of the cornea, and this will likely result in vision changes.
+Without treatment, permanent scarring of the cornea can occur, which may impair vision long term.

 Contact lenses that are not properly prescribed and fitted by an eye doctor may not work well, and can damage your eyes.
 Even decorative contact lenses, which are worn to change the color or look of the eyes, require a professional fitting by an eye doctor.
 Wearing improperly fitted contact lenses can lead to blurry vision, discomfort and increase the risk of infection, injury, swelling and vision loss.
 It's important to see your eye doctor every 1 or 2 years to check for proper prescription and fit, and to monitor the health of your eyes.